John Irvine (priest): Early life, career and ministry

-Irvine was a barrister in London before his ordination to the priesthood.
+He was a barrister in London before his ordination to the priesthood.
 He served a curacy at Holy Trinity Brompton and was one of the founders of the Alpha course.
 Having taken charge of the Alpha course, he played a major part in transforming it from its original four-week form to its current 10-week form.

-In 1985, Irvine led the first “church plant” from HTB to St Barnabas Kensington.
+In 1985 Irvine led the first "church plant" from HTB to St Barnabas Kensington.

 Irvine was appointed Dean of Coventry in March 2001.
 He retired on 29 July 2012.

-He took up the position of associate vicar at Holy Trinity, Cambridge, in September 2012.
+He was then associate vicar at Holy Trinity Church, Cambridge from September 2012 until 2016, and remained until his death Dean Emeritus of Coventry.